SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 All users supposed to use the new extension application have to be assigned to this group.

 The Object ID of this user group will later be mapped to a role collection in SAP BTP.
-So, before you move on, please note down the Object ID from the SAP BTP -> Trust Configurations -> Role Collection - Overview section.
+So, before you move on, please note down the Object ID from the Azure Portal. for creating a new role collection in overview section of SAP BTP Trust Configuration.
 The group assignment of your Active Directory users will be provided to SAP BTP using the Groups claim of your SAML configuration.

 ## Create users in Azure
 Go to Default Directory and click on Users - New User, as shown below.